 - Excess produce, if thrown into the garbage, produces 1 lb. of methane (a global warming gas 20 times worse than CO2) for every 1lb of tossed food.
 The reduction in global warming emissions and solid waste disposal are two secondary benefits of garden produce going to pantries instead of garbage dumps.

 “If we’re going to have an ample harvest in our community garden, at the very least, it should be donated to the food pantries in town.

-Shortly after I became the director of the West Milford Community Garden in late 2008, I learned that some of our garden plot holders — like millions of backyard gardeners nationwide — left large amounts of their garden produce unharvested when they grew more than they could possibly use.
+Shortly after Gary Oppenheimer became the director of the West Milford Community Garden in late 2008, he learned that some of the garden plot holders left large amounts of their garden produce unharvested when they grew more than they could possibly use.

-Aware that hunger is a problem in our community, I suggested that we created a committee that would help to gather this extra food and deliver it to local food pantries.
+Aware that hunger is a problem in our community, he suggested that they create a committee that would help to gather this extra food and deliver it to local food pantries.
 The local program was named Ample Harvest West Milford.

 Food pantries however were hard to find, in large part because most operate without an Internet site or yellow page listing.
 Google for example listed the nearest food pantry as being in a town 25 miles away, even though our own town had several of them.
 And it turns out this same challenge was faced by backyard gardeners nationwide wishing to share their bounty.

-To address this dilemma, I created AmpleHarvest.org , new supply side channel in our national food network that would educate, encourage and enable gardeners with extra produce to easily donate to a local food pantry.
-AmpleHarvest.org gives food pantries the opportunity to be registered in a central nationwide directory so that gardeners and other donors can share their fresh produce and, garden-by-garden, help diminish hunger in America.
+To address this dilemma, Gary created AmpleHarvest.org, a new supply side channel in our national food network that would educate, encourage and enable gardeners with extra produce to easily donate to a local food pantry.

 In October 2009, the Association of New Jersey Environmental Commissions gave AmpleHarvest.org its 2009 Environmental Achievement Award.